heiberik/qti-test-fixer/README.md

 # QTI TEST FIXER

-QTI Test fixer is a nodeJS application for mass editing Items in a Test.
+QTI Test fixer is a nodeJS application for mass editing QTI Items in a QTI Test.

 ## Installation